-The OnePlus 8 Pro comes with options of 128 GB and 256 GB UFS 3.0, while the OnePlus 8 Pro comes with options of 128 GB and 256 GB UFS 3.0 2-Lane storage.
-The UFS 3.0 allows you to read and write faster than the standard storage, reducing the time of transfer of files.
+The OnePlus 8 Pro comes with 128 GB and 256 GB UFS 3.0 options, while the OnePlus 8 Pro comes with 128 GB and 256 GB UFS 3.0 2-Lane storage options.
+The UFS 3.0 allows you to read and write faster than the standard storage, reducing the time taken to transfer files.

 The OnePlus 8 Pro is backed by a 4,510mAh battery and comes with the OnePlus proprietary Warp Charge 30T (5V/6A).
 The phone also has a Wireless Warp Charge 30W feature, making it the first phone from OnePlus to feature a wireless charging pad.
 The company claims that the phone can charge from 0 to 50 percent in 23 minutes through the charging port.

 The OnePlus 8 has a smaller 4,300mAh battery with a Warp Charge 30T (5V/6A) charging capability.
-It does not have the wireless charging feature.
+It does not have a wireless charging feature.